-The Decision Support module (MOD.BU.DSS) is aimed to support workers on relevant decisions for the assembly, maintenance, inspection operations.
+The "MOD.BU.DSS- Decision Support System" component aims to support workers on relevant decisions for the assembly, maintenance, inspection operations.
 It aggregates relevant information produced in the domain of the A4BLUE system and provides visual analytics capabilities to support workers in the decision-making process.
+Furthermore, it supports the management of multichannel notifications to notify intervention requests (e.g. maintenance, assembly collaboration, inspection, etc.).

-Figure 31 shows the components diagram representing the decomposition of the MOD.BU.CQMS component into Functional Building Blocks (FBBs) and the relations and data flows between them.
+Figure 32 shows the component's diagram representing the decomposition of the MOD.BU.DSS component into Functional Building Blocks (FBBs) and the relations and data flows between them.
 Furthermore, it includes the interaction with the Event Manager (MOD.EN.EM), through the EM.01 Publish/Subscribe Context Broker (CB).

-Figure 31 MOD.BU.DSS.
-High Level module decomposition
+Figure 32 MOD.BU.DSS.
+High Level module decomposition-